 - Public recognition

 It is not always the case, then, that employee incentives, particularly at the supervisor level, require extraordinary expenditures by management in order to increase employee performance.
-While most employee incentive programs include a combination of the categories above, NBRI research has clearly shown that recognition, above all, is the most powerful motivator.
+While most employee improvement programs include a combination of the categories above, NBRI research has clearly shown that recognition, above all, is the most powerful motivator.

 A major Healthcare Provider was faced with low employee morale, high turnover, and interdepartmental power struggles when they turned to NBRI for assistance.
-A standard NBRI employee survey instrument was deployed, the data collected, and the root cause analyses conducted.
-Weaknesses (defined as normative scores below the National Average) included below average employee perceptions of compensation, communications, equipment, teamwork, and overall employee performance.
+A standard NBRI employee engagement survey instrument was deployed, the data collected, and the root cause analyses conducted.
+Weaknesses (defined as benchmarking scores below the National Average) included below average employee perceptions of compensation, communications, equipment, teamwork, and overall employee performance.
 Management could easily spend several years and huge sums of money to address each of these weaknesses, one at a time.
 However, the root cause analyses identified “My supervisor appreciates my input” as the primary, underlying psychological factor affecting the employee population, which if corrected, would increase scores in over 60% of the issues addressed by the employee survey.
 NBRI proposed several corrective actions, one of which was the following:

 Strategy: “Great Ideas” Program